-On the Ground’s purpose in Colombia is to assist Venezuelan refugees in all stages of their resettlement, primarily by supporting and advocating for independent and locally-run organizations.
+On the Ground International’s purpose in Colombia is to assist Venezuelan refugees in all stages of their resettlement, primarily by supporting and advocating for independent and locally-run organizations.

 Note from the founder – Bethani King

-I finally decided to go to Colombia myself to assess what was really happening and how we can help.
-I was sure that there were already people here doing good work – I just needed to be on the ground to find them.
+I finally decided to go to Colombia myself to assess what is really happening – and how we can help.
+I was sure that there were already people here doing good work, I just needed to be on the ground to find them.

 Just as I thought, there are good people here!
 And they are doing good work.
-Most of the aid available to Venezuelan refugees comes from small foundations, churches, and even individuals who have dedicated their lives to assisting the most desperate Venezuelans.
+Most of the aid available to Venezuelan refugees comes from small foundations, churches, and even individuals who have turned their lives around to assist the most desperate Venezuelans.

-My goal with this website is to provide what I couldn’t find from home – a connection between those who want to help from afar, and those who are on the ground.
+My goal with this website is to provide what I couldn’t find from home – a connection between those who are far away but want to help, and those who are on the ground.
 The organizations we sponsor here are all organizations I have spent time with myself, and I can vouch for the effectiveness of their work.

 Thank you for being here, and for supporting our work on the ground!